11eerrrdd11/recommendations-ai/README.md

         - [x] add-to-list (not available for Hexxee)
         - [x] remove-from-list (not available for Hexxee)
     - [x] Hide API key from browsers with restricted cloud function
-- [ ] Start AB test with client
-    - [x] Add optimizely to theme
-    - [x] Save experimentId when logging all user events (front/backend)
-    - [x] Toggle recommendations based on variation
 - [ ] Hexxee phase 2
-    - [ ] Ensure >90% of user events are being collected
     - [ ] Create recommended for you section
     - [ ] Create others you may like section
     - [ ] Create frequently bought together section
-    - [ ] OK sections with Hexxe team
     - [ ] Train all 3 model types
     - [ ] Render recommendations in 3 places in theme
     - [ ] Toggle UI depending on optimizely experiment